Aikiro42/Project-45/docs/branch-changelogs/feat.transformer-mods.md

 - add framework and template for transformation kits; these mods completely transform a weapon into a different activeitem entirely.
-Mods are disassembled in the process.
+  - Mods are disassembled in the process.
+  - Transformation kits require an activeitem itemid whitelist.
 - TODO: custom tooltip for transformer mods that show weapon stats.
 - TODO: allow weapon to be transformed back to its original form when disassembled